A Tax-Savvy Way to Benefit from Assets That Have Grown

-Please contact Ms. Susan Ludwig, Controller, at Guiding Eyes, at (914) 243-2253 or firstname.lastname@example.org prior to the transfer so that you will receive the necessary stock transfer instructions and a proper acknowledgement for your gift.
+Please contact Ms. Susan Ludwig, Controller, at Guiding Eyes, at (914) 243-2253 or email@example.com prior to the transfer to receive the necessary stock transfer instructions and a proper acknowledgement for your gift.
 The gift is complete when the securities are received in our account.

 Gail Resnikoff, Director of Planned Giving